licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Review of state management with Redux

-In terms of state management, compared with MVC pattern, the brightest pro of Redux is, as reducers process old states and actions for new states with no side effect like events emitting in models, states changing is predictable regardless of how actions are dispatched.
-It can be perceived that dispatching actions always leads to only related states changed independently.
+In terms of state management, compared with MVC pattern, the brightest pro of Redux is, state-changing logics only live in reducers, actions are only for invoking state-changing logics in reducers, no state-changing logic actually lives in actions, and reducers process old states and actions for new states as pure functions without any side effect like events emitting in models, so there is no chance for state-changing logics in a reducer to get more state-changing logics somewhere else invoked regardless of how actions are dispatched to it, which makes states changing predictable despite the scale of the app.
+It can be perceived by checking how `TimeReducer.ts`, `AnalogueReducer.ts` and `DigitalReducer.ts` work with their actions.
 This benefits maintainability.

 ![Benefit of Redux](../assets/a344100d0e0a3440306b9551ca0431eb187f975a.jpg)

 But on the other hand, the biggest con of Redux is, as getting one state managed requires a reducer, its actions, its selectors and the Redux setup coded simultaneously and a reducer and its actions are high-coupling, cost of development is high.
-(When some parts are high-coupling, building or maintaining one of them always involves building or maintaining the rest, which brings difficulties in development.)
-Especially, when reducers, their actions and the Redux setup constitue circular dependency, the cost can be even higher, which can be seen in the steps of coding states of the analogue clock and the digital clock.
+(When some parts are high-coupling, building or maintaining one of them always involves building or maintaining the rest parts, which brings difficulties in development.)
+Especially, when reducers, their actions and the Redux setup constitue circular dependency and they have to be coded iteratively, the cost can be even higher, which can be seen in the steps of coding states of the analogue clock and the digital clock.

-Besides, another major con of Redux is, a module built with Redux is actually not completely modularized, because when a module is instantiated multiple times, the instances are sharing exactly the same state in the the app-specific Redux setup in fact.
-To resolve the modularity issue, a module-specific Redux setup needs to be introduced.
+Besides, another major con of Redux is, a module built with Redux is actually not completely modularized by default, because when a module gets instantiated multiple times, these instances are sharing exactly the same state in the the app-wide Redux setup in fact.
+To resolve the modularity issue, a module-wide Redux setup needs to be introduced per module.
 But this brings extra cost.

 ![Harm of Redux](../assets/dbf896fd4f2bfa1136a1094d244b2ceb9df9582c.jpg)